 Symbolic Approach: The symbolic approach towards NLP is more about human-developed rules.
 A programmer writes a set of grammar rules to define how the system should behave.

-Connectionist Approach: The third approach is a combination of statistical and symbolic approaches.
+Connectionist Approach or “Hybrid” Approach: The third approach is a combination of statistical and symbolic approaches.
 We start with a symbolic approach and strengthen it with statistical rules.

 Language interpretation can be divided into multiple levels.
 Each level allows the machine to extract information at a higher level of complexity.